cuDensityMat functions¶

 handle – [in] Library handle.

 stateIn – [in] Representative input quantum state on which the operator is supposed to act.
-The actual state acted on during computation may be different, but it has to be of the same shape, kind, and factorization structure (topology, bond dimensions, etc).
+The actual quantum state acted on during computation may be different, but it has to be of the same shape, kind, and factorization structure (topology, bond dimensions, etc).

 stateOut – [in] Representative output quantum state produced by the action of the operator on the input quantum state.
-The actual state acted on during computation may be different, but it has to be of the same shape, kind, and factorization structure (topology, bond dimensions, etc).
+The actual quantum state acted on during computation may be different, but it has to be of the same shape, kind, and factorization structure (topology, bond dimensions, etc).

 computeType – [in] Desired compute type.